jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

 ### 0.15.0
-- new feature: "get full library" button in settings - downloads and sets up the shortcut-file library
+- new feature: "Import full library" button in settings - downloads and sets up the entire Text Expander JS shortcut-file library into the vault
 - bug fix: when on mobile, settings with multiple buttons don't separate buttons enough
 - bug fix: bad shortcut-file references aren't red on opening settings